Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Don't forget to stash one in a cooler in your car, waiting for you when you finish your hike.

-Another sensible approach to managing the duo of hiking and osteoarthritis is to modify the trails you tackle.
+Another thing you can do to manage the duo of hiking and osteoarthritis with a good attitude is to modify the trails you tackle.

 Joint wear and tear is a fact of life for a hiker's body.